Get support from A&P

 Availability and storage of the documents concerning the posting to Croatia

-The documentation concerning a given assignment to Croatia must be kept available at the address specified in the prior Declaration for a maximum of two years after the end date of the posting.
+Documentation related to a posting in Croatia must be kept at the address specified in the prior declaration for up to two years after the posting ends.
 In case of inspection from the competent authorities, the required documents must be translated into Croatian (official translation is not required).

 Deadline for submission